sKillseries/sKillseries/README.md

 ### :man_technologist: About Me:
 Hi there 👋,

-I am a French System Network and Security Engineer
+I am a French System Network and Security Engineer.

 My areas of interest in IT are:
 - Pentest/Red Team